Minnesota Cooking: A Magic Chef Pizza Baker Review and How to Use It

 This is the second pizza baker that we have purchased.
 Previously, we purchased a pizza baker that spun around.
 That worked fairly well, too, but I prefer this Magic Chef pizza baker.

-- Open box of pizza Discard plastic wrap from pizza.
+- Open the box of pizza.
+Discard the plastic wrap from pizza.
 Add additional ingredients if desired: sliced olives, sliced mushrooms.

-- Pull open Pizza baker door, place frozen pizza on rack.
+- Pull open the pizza baker door, place frozen pizza on the rack.
 Push door closed.
-Plug in Pizza Baker.
+Plug in the pizza baker.
 Set timer to 20 minutes.

-- After a few minutes, pull open Pizza Baker door and check your pizza.
-If cheese is beginning to melt and brown in back corner, take a knife point and rotate your pizza so that the melted cheese in the back corner is now in the corner closest to you.
+- After a few minutes, pull open pizza baker door and check your pizza.
+If cheese is beginning to melt and brown in the back corner, take a knife point and rotate your pizza so that the melted cheese in the back corner is now in the corner closest to you.

 - Continue baking until the center cheese is melted.
 From this point, you can continue to bake your pizza until your cheese is the desired color of browness.

 - Caution: if you leave your pizza in too long, it will burn, and perhaps catch on fire.
-Pizza will be hot.
+The pizza will be hot.
 Wait to cool before consuming.
 Safety first!

 - 1 frozen pizza

 Frozen Pizza Vs. Homemade

 Now, didn't that video look yummy?
 Well, we're not baking one from scratch.
 We are using a pre-made frozen pizza by Red Baron.

 There are lots of frozen pizza varieties available in the freezer section of your grocery store.
 I personally like the Heggies pizza's the best.
 These Red Baron pizzas have a good sauce.
 You will find that some frozen pizzas do not have a flavorful sauce.